chrismoutray/stacks/README.md

 - Run NodeJS command prompt as admin
 - The module *socket.io-client* may throw build errors when doing npm install - ignore these

+Assumes npm and bower have been installed globally

     set GYP_MSVS_VERSION=2013

     npm cache clean